-The nasal spray called Spravato is currently only available through a restricted distribution system, under a Risk Evaluation and Mitigation Strategy (REMS) developed by the FDA, and according to them, it “must be administered in a certified medical office where the health care provider can monitor the patient.”
+The nasal spray called Spravato is currently only available through a restricted distribution system.
+That system is the Risk Evaluation and Mitigation Strategy (REMS) developed by the FDA.
+And according to them, it “must be administered in a certified medical office where the health care provider can monitor the patient.”

-The eligibility for using esketamine is also rigorously regulated and only those with a major depressive disorder who, despite trying at least two antidepressant treatments given at adequate doses for an adequate duration in the current episode, have not responded to treatment, are considered to have treatment-resistant depression, and can therefore be a good candidate for the esketamine therapy.
+The eligibility for using esketamine is also rigorously regulated and only those with a major depressive disorder may use it.
+You have to have tried at least two antidepressant treatments at adequate doses for an adequate duration.
+Potential patients also can’t have responded to treatment.
+And are considered to have treatment-resistant depression, and can therefore be a good candidate for the esketamine therapy.

-After the two hours have passed, the patient gets evaluated by the doctor who gives them the green light to leave the office and go home.
+After the two hours have passed, a doctor will evaluate you.
+That doctor gives them the green light to leave the office and go home.

 Ideally, you should be in the state of a minimum 3 hour fast before going in for your session as some of the known side effects include nausea and vomiting.
 Having food in your stomach can therefore make these side effects much worse.